 2. A- STANCE - We like to teach players in a gym environment, positions that replicate when we are running and playing our sport.
 E.g. To accelerate for a ball, you would immediately go into an A Stance position.
 That is why we like to train this position in a gym environment.

-We usually start in a supine position (lying on back) and then progress this into a vertical position as it is a more functional position.
+We usually start in a supine position (lying on your back) and then progress this into a vertical position as it is a more functional position.

-But you need to get strong in the supine position before training to perform in vertical position.
+But you need to get strong in the supine position before training to perform in a vertical position.

 Check out the video below and give them a go.